cbalantic/cbalantic.github.io/research.md

 permalink: /research/
 ---

 I am an ecologist broadly interested in methods that support landscape-scale monitoring and management of prioritized natural resources, particularly on public lands.
-Previously, I have developed methodology for acoustic monitoring of wildlife, including modeling approaches, hardware, and software tools.
-My current research focuses on developing a national perspective for climate change refugia conservation within the U.S. Department of the Interior.
+I have developed methodology for acoustic monitoring of wildlife, including modeling approaches, hardware, and software tools, and have also done research on climate change adaptation planning.

 ![](http://cbalantic.github.io/images/research1.JPG)

-## Climate Change Refugia
+## Climate Change Adaptation Planning
-As of 2020, I am a postdoc at the [Northeast Climate Adaptation Science Center](https://necsc.umass.edu/), working on developing a national perspective for climate change refugia conservation within the U.S. Department of the Interior.
-More to come, but in the meantime, check out the [Refugia Research Coalition](https://www.climaterefugia.org/) for an overview of what climate change refugia are and how they are being used as a climate adaptation tool.
-You can also view a recent [presentation on climate change refugia conservation](https://www.youtube.com/watch?v=n5vePzxy05I) that I presented at [NACCB 2020](http://scbnorthamerica.org/index.php/naccb-2020/).
+The [Refugia Research Coalition](https://www.climaterefugia.org/) provides an overview of what climate change refugia are and how they are being used as a climate adaptation tool.
+You can also view a recent [presentation on climate change refugia conservation](https://www.youtube.com/watch?v=n5vePzxy05I) that I gave at [NACCB 2020](http://scbnorthamerica.org/index.php/naccb-2020/).

 ## Tools for Landscape-scale Remote Ecological Monitoring
 As part of my PhD and postdoctoral research at the Vermont Cooperative Fish and Wildlife Research Unit, we wrote an R package that supports remote monitoring of biodiversity in an adaptive framework (**AMMonitor**; available provisionally at [https://code.usgs.gov/vtcfwru/ammonitor](https://code.usgs.gov/vtcfwru/ammonitor)).